-Note: As of version 6.3 of CaptionMaker and MacCaption, they only support Desktop, Pro, and Enterprise licenses issued by Telestream.
-If you purchased CaptionMaker or MacCaption prior to October 2013, you need to upgrade to a Telestream Desktop, Pro, or Enterprise license before upgrading to the current software version.
+Note: As of version 6.3, CaptionMaker and MacCaption support only Desktop, Pro, and Enterprise licenses issued by Telestream.
+If you purchased CaptionMaker or MacCaption prior to October 2013, upgrade to a Telestream Desktop, Pro, or Enterprise license before upgrading to the current software version.
 Please contact Telestream for more information.

-CAUTION: Do not lose your license key because your software will not work without it, and you will be charged to replace it.
+Caution: Do not lose your license key because your software will not work without it, and you will be charged to replace it.